-Frustration of a Holiday Timeshare Contract is a knotty concept but real and pertinent with some issue which befall many Timeshare Consumers.
+The frustration of a Holiday Timeshare Contract is a “knotty” concept but real and pertinent with some issue which befalls many Timeshare Consumers.

 The concept is ignored in many cases by resorts in the hope that the consumers who enjoy the facilities (they have bought and paid for and which are not fully delivered) won’t complain or attempt to recover the monies they are entitled to.

 However, we shall seek to explain Frustration as simply as we can.

 A Timeshare Holiday is at risk if it is affected by a pre-existing condition/illness at the resort, which is proven to be continuing or by political, natural weather events or other things!

 If something occurs without the fault of either party, to make the performance of the contract impossible, illegal or fundamentally different, then both parties would be exempt from the contract.

 If the contract is judged to be frustrated, the Law Reform (Frustrated Contracts) Act 1943 explains that any money paid is recoverable and any other money due ceases to be payable (there are exceptions to this rule – expenses etc).

 If say; one party gives an unqualified undertaking to perform the contract, then the principle of frustration will not it seems generally apply.

 It is apparent from calls we receive, that timeshare resorts, where difficulties arise (political, health, material, consequential etc), often do not entertain consumer claims were a ‘force majeure’ has arisen.
 This is an important point!